avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

+### Amazon Guard Duty

+AWS security service offer threat detection capabilities using machine learning and behavior models to help detect such malicious activity

 ### Amazon Glacier

 > [About Amazon S3 Glacier](https://aws.amazon.com/glacier/)
+>
+> Amazon S3 storage classes should be used for storing data for long time periods when immediate access is not required at the LOWEST cost

-Amazon S3 Glacier and S3 Glacier Deep Archive are a secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.
+**Amazon S3 Glacier** and **S3 Glacier Deep Archive** are a secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.
 They are designed to deliver 99.999999999% durability, and provide comprehensive security and compliance capabilities that can help meet even the most stringent regulatory requirements.

 - Customers can store data for as little as $1 per terabyte per month, a significant savings compared to on-premises solutions.
 - To keep costs low yet suitable for varying retrieval needs, Amazon S3 Glacier provides three options for access to archives, from a few minutes to several hours, and S3 Glacier Deep Archive provides two access options ranging from 12 to 48 hours.